 The facilities are provided for residents, tourists, day visitors, clubs, organisations and businesses throughout Torbay.
 The extent to which individual facilities serve different user groups and individuals is dependent upon the facility type and operation.
 The service is responsive to the unique make up of Torbay's resident and visiting population.

-Torbay's economy continues to face a number of ongoing challenges as we emerge from the recent recession.
-Productivity rates and wage levels are below the national average.
-However, there are signs of improvement as unemployment levels continue to fall locally and wage levels in the Bay are increasing faster than they are nationally.
-An above average older population and proportion of the working age population claiming benefits is a contributing factor to low productivity levels, as is a reliance on the public and tourism sectors for employment.
+Torbay has an underperforming economy with productivity rates and wage levels below the national average.
+The Bay has an above average older population and a reliance on the public and tourism sectors for employment.
+A relatively high proportion of the working age population are claiming benefits.
+Recent improvements in wage levels and skills are absolute rather than relative and businesses continue to be hampered by the poor availability of sites and premises.
+However, the newly opened South Devon Highway linking the A38 directly to Torbay will create new opportunities for businesses to grow and flourish in Torbay.